Skip to content

 Bar Behaviour

-AI Response
+Bot Response

 10%

 Single accent pulse, fades.
-Quiet — like a nod.
+Quiet acknowledgement.

 25%

 Shimmer sweeps left to right.
-A signal detected.

 50%